 The player icon of a Dark Ninja turfers may be readily identified as they are granted the honour of wearing a ninja sword on their back.

 The term turf scooter, or turf scooterist, not be confused with the turf scoter (Melanitta perspicillata), a large sea duck that can be seen off-shore in the Firth of Forth, is a turfer who rides an adult kick scooter.
-They are not common in Scotland, and like the rare turf naturist, only one individual has been recorded to-date using a kick scooter to turf, though others may exist.
+They are not common in Scotland, only a handful of individuals have recorded to-date using a kick scooter to turf, though others may exist.

 Identifying a turf scooter is fairly easy.
 The kick scooter itself is not the usual small-wheeled affair that children, and some adult’s ride.
 It has large 16” wheels as well as front and rear brakes.
 But it is perhaps the rider who is easiest to identify.
 They seem to favour bright coloured t-shirts, baggy beach shorts and river sandals.
 As kick scooting is often hard work, they will sometimes seem out of breath but may look well-tanned, fit and healthy.
 They also have the penchant for taking their kick scooter to difficult to reach zones, such the Seven Hills of Edinburgh or Wallace’s Cave near Roslyn.